Michael Kelley and Darrell Curls are running for the 5th District at-Large city council seat.

 Michael Kelley

-Michael Kelley, 31, is perhaps best known as the BikeWalk KC Director and a first time aspirant for political office with a background in activism.
+Michael Kelley, 31, perhaps best known as the BikeWalk KC Director, is a first time aspirant for political office who comes from a neighborhood activism background.

 He is a resident of the Gregory Hills neighborhood of South Kansas City and attended Kansas State University before earning a master’s degree in public administration from UMKC.